reaganhenke/costume-db/costumedb-frontend/README.md

 - [ ] add privacy policy
 - [ ] add terms of use
 - [ ] fill out credits
-- [ ] create service for text search and theme search
+- [ ] add caching for theme results